kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 - viewing only.

 Purpose:
-- control of current/outdated status;
+- monitoring of current/outdated status;
 - search by user, anonymous token, request ID.

-### `События cookie-согласий`
+### `Cookie Consent Events`

 What is this:
-- Log of consent events (acceptance, update, deprecation and related actions).
+- a log of consent events (acceptance, update, deprecation and related actions).

 Mode:
 - viewing only.